JulianKeller/makeRepo/README.md

 Unix Environment

 ## Getting Started
+Download makeRepo.sh.

+Open the script with your favorite text editor.
+Change the line at the top which says 'USERNAME=JohnDoe" to say your GitHub username instead of JohnDoe.

-Download makeRepo.sh and make the script executable.
+Make the script executable.
 ```
 chmod u+x makeRepo.sh
 ```